(08) 9041 7520 merredin.college@education.wa.edu.au

 The quality of our teaching and learning program will be maximised when each family makes its contribution.

 Contributions apply to K-10 students.
 Compulsory charges are levied for all subjects studied in Year 11 and 12.
-In addition to this, payment of P&C contributions is essential to keep our canteen operational and reduce the need for fundraising.
+In addition, voluntary approved payments P&C contributions is essential to keep our canteen operational and reduce the need for fundraising.
 Chaplaincy Services provide pastoral care support to students, the Library Fund replenishes the books in our library and the Technology Fund allows up to keep our Information Technology up to date.
+In 2023 the school introduced an additional voluntary approved request to support sustainability programs.

 Parents are sent all information prior to the beginning of each school year, including schedules of estimated extra-cost options and a list of personal use items for each student.
 You are advised to view the attached documentation for more information.

 If you are experiencing financial hardship, payment plans are available.
+If you have a Health Care Card or a Pension Concession Card and your child is a student in Year 7-12, you are eligible to apply for the Secondary Assistance Scheme which will contribute $350.00 towards your child’s educational costs.
 Please contact the office if you need to apply for the Secondary Assistance Scheme (prior to April each year) or to arrange a payment plan.

-Voluntary Approved Requests include contributions to the P & C, the Chaplaincy Program, the Technology Fund and the Library Fund.
+Voluntary Approved Requests include contributions to the P & C, the Chaplaincy Program, Technology Fund, Library Fund and Sustainability Program.

-In Years 11 and 12 all course charges are compulsory.
+In Years 11 and 12 all subject charges are compulsory.
+Students are sent a financial statement of cost based on their subject selections.

-For most courses in Years 11 and 12, text books must be purchased by students.
-Books can be ordered online.
+For most courses in Years 11 and 12, text books are also required to be purchased by students.
+Books can be ordered online from Campion Education.
 Details regarding how to order the books will be distributed with the course charges and booklist.
 These are sent to families at the end of each year for the following year.

 Financial Assistance